In a new episode of Charlie Brooker's glorious Black Mirror, we're treated to a futuristic vision of technology being used to clone the "self".

 To solve this problem, philosophers have devised a number of theories of the self.
-These are categorized in two groups: bundle theory and ego theory...
+These are categorized in two groups: bundle theory and ego theory.

-In other words, your whole life is a series of events that occur in sequential bundles - but there is no single consciousness that can lay claim to experiencing all these events in your life.
+In other words, your whole life is a series of events that occur in sequential bundles.
+But there is no single consciousness that can lay claim to experiencing all these events in your life.

-According to the legend, some 2,500 years ago the Buddha became enlightened after a long meditation under a tree.
+According to the legend, 2,500 years ago the Buddha became enlightened after a long meditation under a tree.
 He rejected the idea of the eternal inner self and embraced the notion of no-self.

 In contrast, ego theory is based on the existence of a persistent self.
 This notion appears in many forms:

-Supernatural theories rely on the existence of a spirit or eternal soul (this is central to the religious beliefs of Christians, Jews, Muslims and Hindus).
+Supernatural theories rely on a spirit or eternal soul (this is central to the religious beliefs of Christians, Jews, Muslims and Hindus).

 In the 1950s and 60s, many epileptic patients had their brains almost completely severed in two, in an attempt to stop seizures spreading from one hemisphere to the other.
 While most recovered very well, retaining their pre-surgery IQ and personality, they did show some peculiar "dual-self" traits.

 For instance, if you briefly showed a snow scene to the right hemisphere (via the left visual field) and a chicken claw to the left (via the right visual field) the patient would verbally report only seeing a chicken claw, because the left hemisphere dominates language.

 It was as if the split-brain patients had two separate streams of consciousness, unified by the hemisphere's individual responses to different packets of stimuli.
 Two selves; one person.

-What's more, we can have several states of awareness of several different experiences at once in a single brain; it still doesn't prove the existence of an enduring self.
+What's more, it is possible to have several states of awareness of several different experiences at once in a single brain.
+It still doesn't prove the existence of an enduring self.